Last Tuesday, Christopher Nolan’s entire Dark Knight trilogy became available on Blu-ray and DVD.

 “A vigilante is just a man lost in the scramble for his own gratification.
 He can be destroyed, or locked up.
 But if you make yourself more than just a man, if you devote yourself to an ideal, and if they can’t stop you, then you become something else entirely….
 A legend Mr. Wayne.”

 As sales reps, we sometimes forget the real reason we started in the profession of sales.
 We immerse ourselves in making our numbers and focus on the dollars.
 We become enamored with motivational sound bites such as “your attitude determines your altitude” and “fake it ‘till you make it”.
 And sometimes, we even feel a false sense of invulnerability brought on by our own success, thinking that we can do no wrong.
 In effect, we become lost.

 It’s at these times that you need to sit down and reflect on your core values.
 Take about half an hour every morning and perhaps some additional time on the weekend, to review your skills and abilities.
 Reflect on where you’ve been as well as where you are going.
 Take steps to prevent yourself from getting lost in the everyday scramble for your own gratification.
 If you do that, then they can’t stop you and you will become something else entirely.

 As for the real reason you joined the sales profession, only you can know that.

 Sales Lesson 2: Taking Control of Other People’s Attention

-When Wayne first arrives at Ra’s Al Ghul’s mountain retreat, Ducard confronts him and says, “To manipulate the fears of others, you must first learn to master your own”.
+When Wayne first arrives at Ra’s Al Ghul’s mountain retreat, Ducard confronts him and says,

 This concept applies to everything we do, not just fear as Ducard pointed out.
 Its called Success Mastery and we often overlook it in favor of a quick fix.
 For example, in the online Q&A forums, sales reps are constantly looking for the magic formula to get a prospect’s attention or the secret words that will have a contact mesmerized and ready to buy their service.